 THE CARNIVAL BAND (2008 - 2018)

-Rabo de Foguete was formed in 2008, as a band playing Brazilian and carnival-inspired music, using the model of the 'bateria' or extended percussion section developed by Rio bloco, Monobloco.
+Rabo de Foguete started out, in 2008, as a band playing Brazilian and carnival-inspired music, using the model of the 'bateria' or extended percussion section developed by Rio bloco, Monobloco.
 Rabo's repertoire covered a range of energetic, contemporary and traditional music, from a few favourite Monobloco tunes to arrangements of other Brazilian songs, along with other artists whose music we felt had that same energy.
 The line up grew to include percussion, guitar, bass, four vocalists and a brass section.

 Marcus was inspired to start the band after spending 3 months working with Monobloco in Rio in 2007/08, and Rabo's repertoire included Brazilian favourites such as Nacao Zumbi, Tim Maia, Lenine, Mestre Ambrosia, Cidade Negra, Ana Carolina, Roberta Sa, Ile Aye, Clara Nunes and, of course, the irrepressible Samba de Enredo of Rio's Samba Schools.
 Other tracks included songs by the Cat Empire, the Police, Pharrell Williams, Outkast, Toots and the Maytals, and many more.
 They performed regularly from 2009 until 2018, including shows at the UK Centre for Carnival Arts, Guanabara Club (London), Norwich's 'Head Out Not Home' festival, and Norwich Arts Centre, most notably selling out Norwich Art Centre in January 2016.